 He is known for his sustainable architectural design and for being one of the few who was studding this aspect before being a priority in Canada.

 One of his well-known projects is the Remai Modern art museum.

-One example is the Canadian Museum of History, Canada’s most visited museum.
+One example is the Canadian Museum of History, Canada’s most visited museum, found in Quebec.